AI Workshop: learn to build apps with AI →

 • The Extensions

-We’ll explore some of those panels in the other lessons.
+We’ll explore some of those panels in other lessons.

 But from here you can click around, and for example that “Get Started with VS Code” link is a good starting point:

-There’s an onboarding and you can for example pick a new theme:
+There’s onboarding, and you can, for example, pick a new theme:

-One important thing this introduces is the command palette, which lists a few useful commands, which you open by pressing the keyboard shortcut cmd/ctrl+shift+p, or from the menu View -> Command palette:
+One important thing this introduces is the Command Palette, which lists a few useful commands.
+You open it by pressing the keyboard shortcut Cmd/Ctrl+Shift+P, or from the menu View -> Command Palette:

 Lessons in this unit: